-For me, a perfect morning is one that starts with a stretch and a cuppa, and then proceeds with a long, luxurious lie in involving more sleep and/or a book.
-If I surface by 9.30am I’m doing well – and this is one of the reasons I’m aiming to be full time self employed, because so far I’ve found just one job, at a national newspaper, that allows me to come in at 11ish and go home at 7ish.
+For me, a perfect morning is one that starts with a stretch and a cuppa.
+And then proceeds with a long, luxurious lie in involving more sleep and/or a book.
+If I surface by 9.30 am I’m doing well.
+This is one of the reasons I’m aiming for full-time self-employment.
+So far I’ve found just one job, at a national newspaper, that allows me to come in at 11ish and go home at 7ish.

 So my first task was to tackle getting up earlier, in order to do things earlier.
 As Annastasia will testify, otherwise my “I did it first thing” would be around midday…

 Enter my trusty sunrise alarm.
 I set it for an hour and a half earlier than I usually wake up and waited to see what would happen.
 (It has a snooze button, but a fairly basic one.)

 So far, so good.
 Next up?
 Deciding what was going to be my thing to do earlier.

 I tackled this by looking at an average day’s activities & tasks and seeing what I generally put off the most.
 As I’m currently juggling Ink Drops, the day job, my photography biz, my blog, launching the mermaid school and house/garden renovations, each day’s list is both exciting and scarily epic.

 Things I routinely do at the end of the day: journalling, planning for the next day, email checking, Instagram posts, routine household chores like laundry.

 Of these, I decided that journalling & planning belong at the end of the day (though I would quite like to get back into a morning pages habit as well), but everything else could benefit from being done earlier in the day.